Beyond the Mundy Arms …..

 Samuel Smith, aged 51, bricklayer of Sherwood Street, Nottingham, was hired to build the new foundations for these boilers, within excavated earthworks which were supported by wooden props…but not well enough.

 During the building work the earthworks gave way and Samuel was crushed — his thigh and both legs were broken, several ribs were fractured and one eye was injured.
 (He was taken to Nottingham General Hospital).

-The factory was then run by a partner in the business, William Hewitt of Granby Street.
+At this time the factory was housing J. Hill and Co, lace manufacturers, then run by a partner in the business, William Hewitt.

 Several of the Baileys, including father Joseph, his wife Sarah, their sons Ezekiel James and Joseph junior, along with daughter Emma found their way to London.
 There, Joseph junior bought an area of land in Camberwell and in that area ‘Pilgrim’ found himself house-hunting one day.

 “I was quite taken aback by getting lost in streets with Derbyshire names and amongst villas, each pair bearing the name of a village in Derbyshire.
 On further inquiry, I found that Mr. Bailey had secured a large plot of land on which he had erected over one hundred pairs of villas, hence the names of streets and houses.
 It was intensely amusing to read such names as Heanor, Codnor, Smalley, Ilkeston, etc., and Derwent-street, Ashbourne Grove, etc. etc.” (1892)